-Birth and Fetal Death Registration Information for Hospital Staff
+Birth and Fetal Death Registration for Hospital Staff

-In Minnesota, the State Registrar maintains the statewide vital records program and the Minnesota Registration & Certification System (MR&C).
-MR&C is used to electronically register births, fetal death reports and deaths that occur in the state and issue certified copies of birth and death certificates to eligible requesters.
+In Minnesota, the State Registrar manages the statewide vital records program and Minnesota Registration & Certification (MR&C).
+Authorized users of MR&C register the births, fetal deaths, and deaths that occur in Minnesota.
+Other users of MR&C print certified copies of birth and death certificates for eligible requesters.

 Minnesota Birth Facility Report Cards

-The Office of Vital Records developed the interactive Birth Quality Reports to provide performance feedback to birth facilities and staff who register births.
+OVR developed the Birth Quality Reports to share performance feedback with birth facilities and staff who register births.
 The one-page reports summarize the timeliness and completeness of selected birth registration items reported by a facility.
 Aggregate data for all birthing facilities in Minnesota is presented for comparison.
-Facility births registered with missing data are compared to all births in the state and to the National Center Health Statistics quality threshold.

 Birth Registrar Training